 Traveling with Wine

 I think you are going to want to buy some of the wines you taste during your Oakland wine tour.
-There are a few important considerations if you will be traveling home with the wine on an airplane:
+There are a few important considerations if you will be traveling on an airplane with the wine:

 - Make sure you package the wine carefully so that the bottle doesn’t break.
 Luggage handlers are rough so wrapping the wine in clothes may not be enough.
 I recommend some sort of padded bag like this one.